Conservation And Education Projects

 Environmental Impact Assessments

-WESSA EP is currently registered as an interested and affected party in approximately 60 regional EIAs covering a wide spectrum of activities.
+WESSA Eastern Cape: Port Elizabeth is currently registered as an interested and affected party in approximately 60 regional EIAs covering a wide spectrum of activities.
 These relate mostly to the establishment of wind farms, large resorts, housing estates, and industrial developments especially at Coega.
 WESSA is also responding to the EIA developments relating to the Nuclear Power Station Proposal at Thuyspunt near Cape St Francis.
 This siting is highly contested by local residents in the area.

 In 2010, Morgan Griffiths together with Chris Galliers from WESSA National Office ran a successful three-day training programme on understanding EIA processes.